chrbauer/reflex-dom-th/README.md

      </ul> |]
 ```

-Dynamic content can be injected two curly braces
+Dynamic content can be injected between two curly braces.
+It will reference an unbound variable.
+It is not a haskell expression.
+Keeping haskell out of the template will give you better error messages.

 ```
 [dom|<ul class="list">